Uses and Applications for Steel Fiber Concrete

 Steel fiber concrete flooring can provide superior resistance to minimize cracks in hardened concrete, as well as maximum resistance to withstand heavy loads, either dynamic or static.
 If you decide to use steel fiber concrete flooring, you can select to use a ‘joint-less floor’.
 Joint-less floors are floors that have minimal joints, providing spaces without joints as large as 40 or 50-meter span wide.

 Steel fiber dosage will vary greatly upon the project intended use, and the types of mesh being replaced.
 Common dosages are in the range between 20-30kg/m3 to 40-50kg/m3 for joint-less floors.
-Trowelling concrete will help to embed steel fibers into the concrete surface producing a better finish product.
-Steel fibers will enhance to crack resistance of the concrete, and they can also be used to replace or supplement structural reinforcement.
+Trowelling concrete will help to embed steel fibers into the concrete surface producing a better-finished product.
+Steel fibers will enhance the crack resistance of the concrete, and they can also be used to replace or supplement structural reinforcement.
 It only can be done through a structural engineer and with proper guidance.

 How and When the Fiber is Added

 Typically the fibers are added at the batch plant, just after all concrete aggregates are being mixed.
 Some people would request to have the fiber added at the job site, but then the QA/QC should have more control on how much fiber is added.
 The steel fiber manufacturer can provide guidance on how to mix and the amount needed to obtain the desired results.
 Be aware that if you add too much fiber, it might show up at the surface when finishing the concrete so be cautious about the amounts being mixed.

 In general, and depending on the type of steel fiber used, it can add between $6 to $10 per cubic yard on top of the ready-mix concrete cost.
 This cost is based on the assumption that you are using 1.5 pounds per cubic yard of concrete.